savonet/book/workflow.md

 we can register dynamic pages with `harbor.http.register`: we can split parameters with `url.split_args` and we should forge answers with `http.response` (the interactive values example)

+TODO:

+- static page
+- current song (or in JSON)
+- we have already seen `source.skip3.liq`

 #### Harbor as HTTP server